Asymptotics of local face distributions and the face distribution of the complete graph: Asymptotics of complete graph embeddings

 In other words, $P_{n,p}$ is equal to the cycle distribution on $U_{[n],p}$.

-\knuniform* \begin{proof} Take some embedding of the complete graph, $m\in \mathcal{M}(K_n)$ and fix a vertex $v$.
+\begin{proof} [Proof of Theorem \ref{thm:knuniform}] Take $m \sim U_{M(K_n)}$ and fix a vertex $v$.
 Recall that we defined $D'(m) \subseteq D$ as the set of all darts contained in faces that have at least one dart in $D_v$.
 Let $\alpha(m)$ be the induced permutation of $R \cdot E$ on $D'$, then by construction we have that $c(\alpha(m))$ = $c(\omega_v(m))$ is just the number of faces incident with $v$.
 Also, by Corollary \ref{cor:unchangedpartofgraph}, $\E[|D'|] = (1-o(1)) |D|$.
-By Corollary \ref{cor:knlocaluniform} the total variation distance between $L_{v}$ and $U_{D_v, p}$ tends to zero.
-Therefore the total variation distance between the distributions for the number of cycles on $L_{v}$ and $U_{D_v, p}$ also tends to zero. \end{proof}
+By Corollary~\ref{cor:knlocaluniform} the total variation distance between $L_{v}$ and $U_{D_v, p}$ tends to zero.
+Using the triangle inequality, we have